Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

-Ear tubes are often recommended for children who have persistent fluid buildup behind the eardrum, especially if the condition causes hearing loss and affects speech development.
+Ear tubes are often recommended for children who have persistent fluid buildup behind the eardrum, especially if the condition causes hearing loss or affects speech development.
 Your child's doctor may also recommend ear tubes if your child gets frequent ear infections.

 Why it's done

-- Refresh air in the ear
+- Allowing fresh air into the middle ear

 Ear tube placement is a relatively safe procedure with a low risk of serious complications.
 Possible risks include: